What are the functions of the Building Code Administrators and Inspectors Board?

 What is the application fee for a provisional license?

-There are no application fees for government employees; however, a $5 unlicensed activity fee is required per license.
+There are no application fees for government employees; however, a $5 unlicensed activity fee is required per license for the provisional certificate only or $10 for the provisional certificate and also applying to take the certification exam.

 Can an applicant self-certify the work experience affidavit?